-Our Approach to Measurement and Sensing
+A New Approach to Measurement and Sensing

-We offer a different approach that links handheld devices and sensors with common smartphone computing power through an application on the smartphone in both IOS and Android devices.
+We offer a different approach than what is currently on the market because we are attempting to establish a demand for devices that link handheld devices and sensors with common smartphone computing power through an application on the smartphone in both IOS and Android devices.
 Tapping into the computing power of a smartphone enables a measurement device to increase its capabilities.

-We also offer an array of traditional handheld meters through our wholesale distribution platform.
+We also offer an array of traditional handheld measurement and control meters through our wholesale distribution platform.